risoluzumaki/pagination/client/vanilla/README.md

 # Vanilla client — pagination demo

 This is a tiny demo client that pulls paginated contact data from the server and shows a small pagination UI.
+The client now uses the server pagination metadata (total, totalPages) so it can display accurate page information and allow jumping directly to a page.

 API used:
 - GET http://localhost:3000/api/v1/contacts?page={page}&limit={limit}